Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Massage Guns (The Hype vs Reality)

-massage guns exploded in popularity because they work and they feel amazing. percussion massage increases blood flow, reduces soreness, breaks up fascial adhesions. the science is real. the effectiveness depends on consistency and proper technique.
+Yes—percussion massage guns reduce soreness by 20-30% when used consistently because they increase blood flow and break up fascial adhesions. massage guns exploded in popularity because they work and they feel amazing. the science is real. the effectiveness depends on consistency and proper technique.

 where people mess up: they buy a massage gun and use it wrong. just randomly blasting muscles doesn't optimize the benefit. proper technique is slow, methodical, targeting the muscle belly (not joints or bones).
 60-90 seconds per muscle group, 3-5 times per week. too much and you just cause inflammation you're trying to prevent.